vishalG197/Billing_app/README.md

 This  website specializes in making the bill for your shop.
 The website provides the bill for the purchase.

-In this project, we used HTML, CSS, JavaScript, react, and chakra-ui, for the frontend and Express.js, node.js, and MongoDB for the backend With the self-learning efforts and the technology stack, that we have learned till Unit-6 in the Masai School.
+In this project, we used HTML, CSS, JavaScript, react, and chakra-ui, for the front end  With the self-learning efforts and the technology stack, that we have learned till Unit-6 in the Masai School.
 This is an Individual project built within 5 days.
 -----
 # Technology Stack Used 🌟